Best Mattress for Athletes

 Second is a 2-inch layer of highly-responsive Reactiv™ foam.
 Reactiv™ has a latex-like nature that adds bounce and keeps a sleeper from sinking too deeply into the mattress.

-Third and last is our 7-inch base layer of Support+ foam.
+Third and last is our 8-inch base layer of Support+ foam.
 Support+ foam gives the mattress shape and structural support.

 The Zoma Mattress is protected by a polyester mattress cover with a little bit of elastane added for stretchability.
 As the cover stretches, it makes air channels to allow for better air circulation.

-Our Zoma Mattress is $750 for a queen; it comes with free shipping, a 100-night sleep trial, and a 10-year warranty.
-If you’re not satisfied with your mattress just give us a call and we will issue a full refund.
-We’ll also have a local partner pick up the unwanted mattress and recycle it.
+Our Zoma Mattress is $699 for a queen; it comes with free shipping, a 100-night sleep trial, and a 10-year warranty.
+If you’re not satisfied with your mattress after a month, just give us a call and we will issue a full refund.

 Sleep Needed for Athletes